Learning the ins-and-outs of how to tune an ‘ukulele is one of the most important things to work on when you’re beginning.

 Unfortunately, many tuners these days come with lots of options and settings that can be very confusing at first.

 Most tuners have guitar, uke, and chromatic modes.
 The guitar and uke modes limit the display to only showing those notes in the tuning.
 This means if your G-string is at an F# note, the tuner shows “G,” which is the closest in pitch.

 To me this is confusing, which is why I prefer to set my tuners to the chromatic setting.
 This way I can see all the notes and always know exactly where I’m at on the spectrum.

 The reference pitch is also usually adjustable.
 Unless you have a good reason for changing it, this should always be set to 440hz.
 If you’re accidentally at 336hz and everyone else is at 440hz, you’re uke is going to sound off.

-I use a Planet Waves NS Mini.
+I use a Planet Waves NS Micro.
 It’s amazingly small and accurate.